4ritr0/MovieFlix/README.md

 # 🎬 MovieFlix - Fullstack Movie Search App

 Welcome to **MovieFlix**!
-This project is a fullstack movie search and browsing app built with React and Express.
+This project is a full stack movie search and browsing app built with React and Express.
 You can browse a base set of movies, search for new ones, and enjoy a modern UI. 🚀

 ![MovieFlix Screenshot](public/MovieFlix.png)
 ---